|Weight||104kg (16st 5lb)|

 His success story with Irish includes helping the side to reach the Heineken Cup semi-final in 2008 when they lost 21-15 to Toulouse at Twickenham.
 He also played off the bench in the 2006 European Challenge Cup final against Gloucester, who won 36-34 after extra time at Twickenham Stoop.

 A member of the England Senior National Academy back in 2006-07, he was among four uncapped forwards in the original England party for the 2008 New Zealand tour that became a memorable one for him.
-Before touring Argentina with England and playing in both Test matches in June this year, he had made 130 Premiership appearances for Irish and scored 11 tries.
+He toured Argentina with England last June, played in both Test matches and had made 138 Premiership appearances for Irish and scored 11 tries by early January this year.
 His ninth and most recent Saxons cap was in the starting side for the 37-6 win over Canada at Sixways in the Churchill Cup final in June 2011.

 10 points -2T